 The 2013 London Marathon will also form part of the International Paralympic Committee [IPC] World Cup - for those with limb impairments - for the first time.

 200m Paralympic gold medallist Richard Whitehead will compete for Great Britain in the men's T42 category, although Brazil's Tito Sena will start as the favourite.

-A 30-second silence will be held to remember the victims of the Boston attacks at the start of the London marathon, with participants wearing black ribbons and organisers donating £2 for every finisher to the One Fund Boston to help those affected.
+A will be held to remember the victims of the Boston attacks at the start of the London marathon, with participants wearing black ribbons and organisers donating £2 for every finisher to the One Fund Boston to help those affected.